PaintSwap/samwitch-orderbook/README.md

 Constraints:

-- The order quantity is limited to ~16mil
+- The order quantity to be added to the book is limited to ~16mil
 - The maximum number of orders in the book that can ever be added is limited to 1 trillion
 - The maximum number of orders that can be added to a specific price level in its lifetime is 16 billion